padak/swing_trade_automat_2/docs/trend_detector_v1_gemini.md

     *   `evaluate_performance(initial_portfolio_value, current_portfolio_value)` calculates the current portfolio value and the profit/loss percentage since the beginning.
 6.  **Adjust Strategy Parameters (Periodically):**
     *   Every 10 iterations, `adjust_strategy_parameters(avg_performance)` is called.
 This function looks at the average performance over the last 10 iterations and adjusts the trading strategy parameters (`FAST_MA_PERIOD`, `SLOW_MA_PERIOD`, `RSI_OVERBOUGHT`, `RSI_OVERSOLD`, `STOP_LOSS_PERCENT`) to try and improve future performance.

+**Data Not Fetched in Each Iteration:**

+*   **Historical Kline Data:**  The script does *not* re-fetch historical candlestick data from Binance in each iteration after the initial optional fetch for ML training.
+*   **Order Book Data:**  Order book depth or order book snapshots are not fetched.
+*   **Volume Data:**  Real-time volume data (beyond what might be implicitly reflected in price changes) is not explicitly fetched in each iteration.
+*   **Other Market Data:**  Any other real-time market data beyond the current price is not used in the current script's iteration logic.

+By fetching only the current price and performing technical indicator calculations internally using the accumulated price history, the script maintains efficiency while implementing a trend-following strategy.

 By fetching the current price in each iteration and using the historical price data and technical indicators, the script continuously monitors the market, makes trading decisions, and adapts its strategy over time.